 Then a new source of stress, a major family crisis, was introduced into my life, and it caused a great deal of emotional strain and worry that made it difficult to focus on myself and what I needed the most.
 I began to isolate myself and stopped attending Suppers altogether.
 Boy did I learn my lesson!

 I learned that Suppers isn’t just about the food.
 It’s about the community that nourishes me in ways I can’t really quantify but are as alive for me as the fingers on my hands.

 I learned that the foods that provide deliciousness and comfort in the moment are followed by painful consequences the next day.

 I learned that if I eat those foods the weight comes back and so does inflammation and the emotional rollercoaster ride.

 I have slipped back into favorite foods that are known to be inflammatory for some people.
 The weight is creeping up and so is the pain, which I absolutely reject as a sign of aging.
 I don’t need to do that experiment again.
-I just need to eat according to previously collected data and reject old favorite foods that are followed by pain.
+I just need to eat according to my previously collected data and reject old favorite foods that are followed by pain.
 Writing my story helps strengthen my intention to take care of myself even in the midst of a family crisis, partly because I know I’ll share it at meetings.